 Please don’t EVER throw out bread crusts or stale bread!
-Look at these amazing treats you can make – and they only take 10 minutes to make!
+Look at these amazing Cinnamon Sugar Bread Crust Treats you can make with them – and they only take 10 minutes to make!
 Find me a kid that can resist these…..

 Did you have to look twice to make sure they really are bread crusts?
 Yes, they are!